danielhdz254/My_Datacamp_Proyects/README.md

 Datacamp is an online learning platform that has helped me build data skills at my own pace.
 I have learned the essentials of MS Excel Data Analysis, BI tools such as Power BI, SQL querying and Python for Data Science applications.

-DataCamp provide multiple learning experiences, including data skill assessments to track progress and provide personalized recommendations, interactive courses led by experts, practice challenges, and real-world projects.
+Datacamp provide multiple learning experiences, including data skill assessments to track progress and provide personalized recommendations, interactive courses led by experts, practice challenges, and real-world projects.

 This repository was created to host the projects I have completed so far.
 More to come soon!